You may also find interesting

 Neil Shillito, manager of the Downing Diversified Global Managers Fund (DDGM), discusses why he believes successfully timing a market is not repeatable on a consistent basis, and explains why he adopts a value/growth pairing strategy to aim to manage portfolio risk.

 Last year we witnessed growth across major markets, with the bullish momentum continuing into January 2018.
-However, there was a shock correction at the beginning of February, causing a slump in market sentiment.
+However, there was a shock correction at the beginning of February and again in March, causing a slump in market sentiment.
 In the US, the Dow Jones plunged, triggering a massive sell-off in global markets.

 To reduce losses in such a situation, investors may be tempted to sell their holdings in the hope of buying the shares back later at a lower price.
 They may believe they can make a quick profit by timing a volatile market, and indeed some may strike it lucky.
 However, sooner or later, they could have a rude awakening, when what they thought was clever market timing, results in having to sell low and buy high.